szczyglis-dev/py-gpt/README.md

 ## Files I/O

-The plugin allows for file management within the local filesystem.
-It enables the model to create, read, write and query files located in the active `data` workdir.
-Normally this is `<profile workdir>/data`; if the current conversation belongs to a project with **Use shared workdir** disabled, the project's configured directory is used instead.
-The plugin and its current-working-directory tool resolve this path dynamically for the conversation that invoked the operation.
+The Files I/O plugin gives the model file and directory tools for reading, writing, copying, moving, downloading, searching and indexing content on the local filesystem.
+The effective read/write scope is controlled in `Config -> Settings -> Security -> General`.
+Disabling the filesystem restrictions allows access outside the active data directory, including the host filesystem, so enable broader access only when required and only for trusted workflows.

 Plugin capabilities include: